 A feast of sushi

 We did not order everything in one go, but rather a sushi at a time.
 We started with scallop and octopus, and slowly built our way up, to finally finish the evening with black pepper scallop maki (Chef Shige’s creation and artwork).
-And despite my disappointment when finding out they had run out of sea urchin (which I’ve never tried and is at the very top of my bucketlist), we got to enjoy some of the most appetising and tasty sushi I have ever had!
+And despite my disappointment when finding out they had run out of sea urchin (which I’ve never tried), we got to enjoy some of the most appetising and tasty sushi I have ever had!

 A decadent ending to a perfect meal

 To end in style and because our eyes had been captivated by its preparation, we ordered a black pepper scallop maki, which, as you can imagine (and see below), contained a lot more than just rice, scallop and black pepper.
 The maki was filled with avocado, shrimp and tuna.
 The scallop was elegantly placed on top of the roll, and crowned with a slice of chilli and caramelised Japanese mayonnaise.
 Totally decadent and totally worth the $26 we paid for it!